-The event reconstruction software has been designed and developed to be deployed within the ClaRA framework, a Service Oriented Architecture framework for data processing.
-The reconstruction application consists of a chain of services which can be deployed within ClaRA.
-The services for each detector component are compiled as java archive (JAR) plugins which are included in the complete CLAS12 Software release package coatjava.
+The event reconstruction software has been designed and developed to be deployed within the so-called ClaRA framework, a Service Oriented Architecture framework for data processing.
+The reconstruction software suite consists of a chain of services that can be deployed within ClaRA.
+The services for each detector component are compiled as java archive (JAR) plugins that are included in the complete CLAS12 software release package coatjava.
 The CLAS12 reconstruction software reconstructs, on an event-by-event basis, the raw data coming from either simulation or the detectors to provide physics analysis output such as track parameters and particle identification.
-The package provides scripts that can be launched on the farm to cook the data as well as a framework to do event analysis using the flexible scripting language Groovy.
-The documentation for the coatjava package can available on the CLAS12 webpage [73].
-For acceptance and efficiency studies, events are generated using the Geant-4 Monte Carlo simulation application GEMC.
-A detailed documentation of the detectors included in the simulation and of the various settings used to set the simulation parameters according to physics, backgrounds and magnetic field configurations is available from the gemc webpage [74].
-An example of a simulated event for the reaction $ep \to e'K^+\Lambda$ is shown in Fig. 31.
+The package provides scripts that can be launched on the farm to process the data, as well as a framework to do event analysis using the flexible scripting language Groovy.
+The documentation for the coat java package can available on the CLAS12 webpage [74].
+For acceptance and efficiency studies, events are generated using the GEANT-4 Monte Carlo simulation application GEMC.
+Detailed documentation of the detectors included in the simulation and of the various settings used to set the simulation parameters according to physics, backgrounds, and magnetic field configurations is available from the GEMC webpage [73].
+An example of a simulated event for the reaction $ep \to e' K^+ \Lambda$ is shown in Fig. 31.